amaiya/ktrain/README.md

 pip3 install git+https://github.com/amaiya/stellargraph@no_tf_dep_082
 ```

-This code was tested on Ubuntu 18.04 LTS using TensorFlow 2.2.0 and Python 3.6.9.
+This code was tested on Ubuntu 18.04 LTS using TensorFlow 2.1.0 and 2.2.0 and Python 3.6.9.

 ### How to Cite